kilianc/mozzarella/README.md

 Takes a **pure function** as input and returns a *closured* **action** function that can manipulate a `Draft<S>` of your state.
 All changes will be committed on the next tick and all the selectors run to determine what needs to be re-rendered.

-> ⚠️ This function cannot be asynchronous and should not have side effects.

 ### `useStoreSelector`

 ```ts